BryanHarrisScripts/BryanHarrisScripts.github.io/README.md

 <h2>3.)
 BRYΔN'S STORY | AFTERGLOW ↗️</h2>

+Set in a future where AI and humans coexist, ‘Afterglow: Echoes of Sentience’ follows Ren and Summer as they navigate life’s challenges and evaluate AI-human coexistence.
+The adaptable script can fit genres like comedy, horror, or drama.
+Feel free to transform it into your unique film—just acknowledge the original work and share your version under the same open-source license.
+Your creative license is only limited by your imagination!

 1. [Afterglow Main Menu ](https://afterglow.openstorystudio.com) - The 'AFTERGLOW' Repo
 2. [Storyboard 🔥](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Afterglow%20Storyboard%20Blocks/README.md) - The 24-Block 'AFTERGLOW' Storyboard
 3. [Soundtrack ](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Afterglow%20Sound%20Track/README.md) - The 'AFTERGLOW' Soundtrack